Annex-Engineering/Chhogori-K2-Basecamp-Edition/README.md

+# Notes:
+as of 11-29-2021, K2 Basecamp edition will no longer recieve updates, this was voted upon by the community.
+We will do our best to make sure all frames are forwards compatible with any XY or Z axis related changes, however, we cannot guarantee anything.
+ - Trails

 # Chhogori (K2) Printer - Basecamp Edition - Release 2.1

 Chhogori (K2) - Basecamp Edition: is a Medium Format, Direct Drive, Open Air FDM Printer.